Mountain Hardwear Ghost Whisperer UL

 See the Women's Ghost Whisperer UL See the Men's Ghost Whisperer UL

 For years, Mountain Hardwear’s Ghost Whisperer down jacket has dominated the ultralight market, offering impressive warmth in a streamlined package.
-Now, their Ghost Whisperer UL carries the torch even further, combining higher quality down with an even thinner shell fabric for a truly featherlight jacket.
-The UL will be available for fall 2020, and we had the opportunity to test a sample of the jacket throughout the spring.
-We’ve appreciated the minimalist layer during long trail days and ski tours and find that it provides just the right amount of shelter against a shoulder season chill.
-Below we break down the UL’s weight and packability, warmth, features, durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best down jackets.
+Released for fall 2020, their Ghost Whisperer UL carries the torch even further, combining higher-quality down with an even thinner shell fabric for a truly featherlight jacket.
+Throughout testing, we appreciated the minimalist layer during long trail days and ski tours and found that it provides just the right amount of shelter against a shoulder-season chill.
+Below we break down our experiences with the Ghost Whisperer UL.
+To see how it stacks up to the competition, see our article on the best down jackets.

 In terms of wind protection, the Ghost Whisperer UL’s thin nylon face fabric and minimal down fill makes it noticeably air permeable.
 In fact, on a clear but breezy early-summer evening on Mt.
 Bachelor’s summit, we would have gladly traded the Ghost Whisperer UL for a windbreaker jacket like the Patagonia Houdini Air (3.6 oz.), which is much better at trapping body heat in windy conditions.
 In the end, the UL is at its best as a midlayer or as a standalone piece in calm conditions.

 The Mountain Hardwear Ghost Whisperer UL is designed with a no-frills feature set that keeps weight to a minimum.
 Two handwarmer pockets sit right above the hip (read: difficult to access with a hipbelt on) and have insulation on the outside to keep your hands cozy.
 The cuffs are a simple elastic band, and the hood fits relatively close to the head and features a small brim and elastic along the face, but no rear adjustment.
-It’s a minor gripe, but I do wish the hood was slightly smaller, as it threatens to come off in a light breeze and the elastic rim does little to secure it around my head.
-Finally, our jacket forgoes a hem adjustment but features a thin piece of elastic across the rear, although it provides very little shape and has proven to be essentially useless (of note, we received a sample for this test, and Mountain Hardwear does specify that the jacket will come with a drawcord hem adjustment for dialing in fit and sealing out drafts).
+It’s a minor gripe, but I do wish the hood were slightly smaller, as it threatens to come off in a light breeze and the elastic rim does little to secure it around my head.
+Finally, our jacket forgoes a hem adjustment but features a thin piece of elastic across the rear (note: we received a sample for this test, and the jacket now comes with a drawcord hem adjustment for dialing in fit and sealing out drafts).

 In terms of quality, we’ve been pleased with our Mountain Hardwear gear of late.
 While our Ghost Whisperer UL largely follows suit, there are a few details that are disappointing in terms of fit and finish.
 For one, the jacket’s stitching is messy in places, and the serger seam is exposed on the inside of the pockets.
 Further, the hem features a band of elastic across the back, but mine has very minimal stretch and does little to keep the jacket cinched close to my body.
-It’s important to mention that we received a sample of this jacket (not the final production run), so there's a good chance that some of these minor nitpicks might be improved upon once the UL hits the shelves.
+But again, it’s important to mention that we received a sample of this jacket (not the final production run), and Mountain Hardwear did add a hem cinch since our test.

 We opted for our usual size small in the Ghost Whisperer UL and found that it fits true to size.
 The jacket features the trim fit we’ve come to expect from such a minimalist piece, but you still get ample coverage throughout (the UL falls nicely below my hips).
-Keep in mind this jacket comes with no adjustment whatsoever (no hip cinch, cuff straps, or hood drawcord), so if you like to batten down the hatches, you’ll want to look elsewhere (note: Mountain Hardwear does specify that their production-run version will come with a drawcord hem adjustment).
+Keep in mind this jacket comes with minimal adjustments (no cuff straps or hood drawcord), so if you like to batten down the hatches, you’ll want to look elsewhere.

 Other Versions of the Mountain Hardwear Ghost Whisperer

-For this review we tested the women’s version of the Ghost Whisperer UL, and the jacket will also be made in a men’s model with the same overall design and price ($375).
-The only notable difference is weight, with the men’s Ghost Whisperer UL weighs slightly more than the women’s and will be available in a range of different colorways for fall 2020.
+For this review, we tested the women’s version of the Ghost Whisperer UL, and the jacket is also made in a men’s model with the same overall design, colorway options, and price ($375).
+The only notable difference is weight, with the men’s Ghost Whisperer UL clocking in slightly heavier at 6.7 ounces.
 And as we’ve mentioned above, the Ghost Whisperer UL is an ultralight version of the popular Ghost Whisperer/2, which has long been Mountain Hardwear’s lightest down jacket.
-The women’s Ghost Whisperer/2 hooded jacket tips the scales at 7.8 ounces, is slightly cheaper at $325, features a drawcord hem adjustment, and packs into its own pocket (which has an internal carabiner clip).
-But while the Ghost Whisperer/2 uses thicker fabric (10D), has a few more features, and is slightly more affordable than the UL, the two jackets are comparable in terms of warmth (2.5 oz. of 800-fill vs 1.92 oz. of 1,000-fill).
+The women’s Ghost Whisperer/2 hooded jacket tips the scales at 7.8 ounces, is cheaper at $325, and has a slightly different construction and feature set (more on this below).

 We’ve seen outdoor gear companies make an encouraging shift towards using ethically sourced down, and Mountain Hardwear is no exception.
 The Ghost Whisperer UL features RDS-certified plumage, which ensures that no birds were unnecessarily harmed (live plucking or force feeding, for example) in the production of the jacket.
-Further, we believe that the jacket follows in the footsteps of the standard Ghost Whisperer and features 100-percent recycled face fabric, while the UL version does not.
+It’s worth noting that the standard Ghost Whisperer has a 100-percent-recycled face fabric, while the UL version does not.
 And there are other potential areas for improvement—including switching to a PFC-free DWR coating—but we appreciate that Mountain Hardwear is taking steps in the right direction.

-- One of the lightest down jackets ever made, with premium 1,000-fill down and ultra-thin 5Dx7D ripstop nylon face fabric.
+- One of the lightest down jackets ever made, with premium 1,000-fill down and an ultra-thin 5D ripstop nylon face fabric.